makersacademy/chitter-challenge/docs/review.md

 ### Correct Semantics for Form MarkUp

-Specifically use a for attribute in labels as per (mozilla's guide)[https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/How_to_structure_an_HTML_form]:
+Specifically use a for attribute in labels as per [mozilla's guide](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/How_to_structure_an_HTML_form):

 ```html
 <form action='/peeps' method='post'>